EsmailELBoBDev2/jellysearch/README.md

 **Traefik 3.0 or higher is required since support for `QueryRegexp` is missing in Traefik 2.0.**

 Make sure `demo.jellyfin.org` is your Jellyfin host and is identical between your Jellyfin and JellySearch containers.
+If you are not running jellyfin in a container, this is the same as the `JELLYFIN_URL` in your compose file.

 #### nginx